-The Calamvale Community College Responsible Behaviour Plan is available on the school website The Responsible Behaviour Plan for Students is designed to facilitate high standards of behaviour so that the learning and teaching in our school can be effective and students can participate positively within our school community.
+The Calamvale Community College Responsible Behaviour Plan/Student Code of Conduct is available on the school website The Responsible Behaviour Plan for Students/ Student Code of Conduct is designed to facilitate high standards of behaviour so that the learning and teaching in our school can be effective and students can participate positively within our school community.

-EQI Standard Terms and Conditions state that at school you must:
+EOI Standard Terms and Conditions state that at school your student/s must:

-- participate actively at school; - · take responsibility for your own behaviour and learning; - respect other members of the school community and the school environment and property; - cooperate with staff and others in authority; and - comply with Calamvale Community College's school rules
+- participate actively at school; - take responsibility for their own behaviour and learning; - respect other members of the school community and the school environment and property; - cooperate with staff and others in authority; and - comply with the College's rules Student Code of Conduct and school policy and procedures

-At all times you must
+At all times your student/s must:

-- comply with Australian laws and with the conditions of your student visa; - not drink alcohol, smoke, misuse prescription medication or use illegal drugs; - not do anything that endangers your safety or the safety of other people; and - not do anything that may bring your school or the International Student Program into disrepute
+- comply with Australian laws and with the conditions of their student visa; - not drink alcohol, smoke, misuse prescription medication or use illegal drugs; - not do anything that endangers their safety or the safety of other people; and - not do anything that may bring their school or the International Student Program into disrepute.

-If your behaviour is unsatisfactory, EQI may cancel or suspend your enrolment.
-This may affect your student visa.
+If your student/s' behaviour is unsatisfactory, EQI may cancel or suspend their enrolment.
+This may affect their student visa.